 Ð / ð and Þ / þ - These characters (called "eth" and "thorn") appear in Old English, Old Norse and modern Icelandic names.
 They represent the fricative th sound heard in English.

 You can initiate a search from the search page.
-The top of this page has links to pre-constructed searches.
-The bottom has an advanced search form, which will allow you to search by a number of different criteria.
-Once you search, you can further refine your search by clicking the "more options..." button on the results page.
+Once you search, you can further refine your search by clicking the "More Filters" button on the results page.